Fourth Week of January 2021

 ▶ SK (the holding company) had also previously invested about KRW 2 trillion to acquire a 9.9% stake in Plug Power, one of the leading U.S.-listed carbon-neutrality plays.
 That is why the share price has surged recently.

-▶ Recently every SK affiliate has been dominating the business pages with news of equity acquisitions and investment expansion—e.g. the KRW 3.3 trillion loan to SK Hynix, and SK Bioscience’s selection as a domestic distributor for a COVID vaccine; see the 20th and 21st news clippings.
-There is a need to analyze the past five years of business reports for affiliates in the sectors of interest.
+▶ Recently, virtually every SK affiliate has been filling the business pages with news of equity acquisitions and investment expansion—e.g. the KRW 3.3 trillion loan to SK Hynix, and SK Bioscience’s selection as a domestic distributor for a COVID vaccine; see the 20th and 21st news clippings.
+There is a need to analyze the past five years of business reports for the affiliates in the sectors of interest.

 □ Automotive semiconductors are in short supply worldwide … GM Korea becomes the first domestic automaker to cut vehicle production because of semiconductor shortages.

-▶ Because of COVID, demand for smartphones and home appliances increased.
-As a result, foundries were flooded with orders for household semiconductors, delaying automotive-chip production because margins there are relatively lower.
+▶ Because of COVID, demand for smartphones and home appliances has increased.
+As a result, foundries were flooded with orders for chips for consumer electronics, delaying automotive-chip production because margins there are relatively low.

 ▶ Research firm IHS Markit estimates the automotive-semiconductor market will grow from USD 38 billion in 2020 to USD 67.6 billion in 2026—CAGR +7%.
 See the 2021.1.19. news clipping.

-▶ In the market for ultra-high-purity hydrogen fluoride, a key semiconductor raw material, Japanese firms still dominate.
+▶ In the market for ultra-high-purity hydrogen fluoride, a key semiconductor material, Japanese firms still dominate.
 Korea went through major turmoil in August 2019 over GSOMIA and the whole “No No Japan” campaign—Cho Kuk’s appointment as Minister of Justice came in September—and was removed from Japan’s whitelist.
-Vice Chairman Lee Jae-yong of Samsung, who had been in prison until February 2018, even went to Japan personally to secure hydrogen fluoride—Samsung’s founder Lee Byung-chul and Chairman Lee Kun-hee were both Waseda alumni—and then three days ago was sent back to prison.
+Vice Chairman Lee Jae-yong of Samsung, who had been in prison until February 2018, even went to Japan personally to secure hydrogen fluoride—Samsung’s founder Lee Byung-chul and Chairman Lee Kun-hee were both Waseda alumni—and was then sent back to prison three days ago.
 Since then, there has been no news of successful localization of ultra-high-purity hydrogen fluoride.

 ▶ For a detailed overview of the automotive-semiconductor situation, see Hana Financial Investment’s report (2021.1.20.).

-□ As COVID increases the number of “stay-at-home households," the indoor ventilation market is expanding … also influenced by the strengthened mandatory ventilation-facility rule (April 2020), which now applies to apartment complexes of 30 or more units instead of 100 or more.
+□ As COVID increases the number of “stay-at-home households," the indoor-ventilation market is expanding … the strengthened rule requiring ventilation facilities (April 2020)—which now applies to apartment complexes of 30 or more units instead of 100 or more—is also a factor.

 ▶ I had already argued that attention should extend beyond high-profile IT names such as Netflix, Naver, and Kakao to the broader indoor-activity and interior-related space.
 See the 2021.1.20. news clipping.